Using Vim or NeoVim as a git mergetool

 You may execute :Gw!

 command in any of the opened windows.
-The window where you execute that command will be commited and marked as a merge resolution.
+The window where you execute that command will be committed and marked as a merge resolution.
 It is very useful if you want to use just REMOTE or just LOCAL version without any further merge resolution steps.

 Want more?